Adityapratapgithub/Landing--page/README.md

-# Landing--page
-A simple website having similar homepage that of Landing using HTML and CSS
+# Zomato Landing Page 10622

+This is a basic web development project built with HTML and CSS.

+This is New Setup Branch